colbec/juliacon2021poster/Q&A.md

 Right now the results come back quite fast, so there is no incentive to convert to pure Julia versions.
 I would have to spend time becoming familiar with the low level access to information; time is valuable and things have to take their turn in the priorities of life.

+**I use Windows.
+How can I get the equivalent of `free` and `sensors` in my OS?**

+I have not used Windows in a long time, so I cannot give much of an answer here, except to point to various discussions online which assess the merits of Windows alternatives to Linux `free` and `sensors` such as [here](https://superuser.com/questions/315195/is-there-a-command-to-find-out-the-available-memory-in-windows) and [here](https://superuser.com/questions/395434/how-can-i-check-the-temperature-of-my-cpu-in-windows).

 **There are lots of temperature monitoring packages available specifically for CPUs.
 You could just run one of those separately from the machine learning pipeline that would then run faster.**

 Right, but then I would not have access to control of the machine learning to slow down the processing or introduce a wait state and let the machine cool down.